GlareDB/glaredb.github.io/cloud/index.md

 ## Deployments

-Each organization has access to one (free tier) or more (GlareDB Pro) of fully-managed instances of GlareDB.
+Each organization has access to one (free tier) or more (GlareDB Pro) fully-managed instances of GlareDB.
 Deployments are _instantly_ available and do not require any resource or time management.